EnvisionMindCa/OS-Agent/README.md

-# llm-backend
+# llmOS-Agent

-`llm-backend` provides an asynchronous chat interface built around Ollama models.
+`llmOS-Agent` provides an asynchronous chat interface built around Ollama models.
 It supports running shell commands in an isolated Linux VM and persists conversations in SQLite.

 ## Features